 And now, the US in 2013, has still refused to sign the Kyoto Accord on the problem of Global Warming-- because fossil fuel barons like the racist Koch Brothers, and multinational corporations like Exxon, Chevron, Monsanto are still controlling our government, attempting to destroy our Environmental Protection Agency and lying about the disaster of Climate Crisis Catastrophe upon us—denying the affects of Global Warming to destroy the habitable planet with their insane greed.
 Who will read poetry and books when famines and droughts spread around the Earth due to the death of glaciers that feed great rivers and irrigate farmlands?
 Who will be reading or buying books when great port city libraries are flooded and electricity dies, and Global Warming creates multi-millions of climate refugees daily?
 And who will be alive to laugh with sad irony that there was enough clean, renewable solar geothermal and wind energy to power the entire globe!

 Copyright © 2012, 2013 and 2014 by Daniela Gioseffi.
 All rights, including electronic, reserved by the author.
-Some of these poems originally appeared in Mobius: The Poetry Magazine, and in Women and Water: A Special Issueof The Feminist Journal of the U.K. "One Exploding Paragraph was first published in Koch Magazine edited by Ishmael Reed 2001.Video-Poems from AuthorandActivist.com by prize winning filmmaker Anton Evangelists of Comprehensive Films.Inc. www.Gioseffi.com for more info.
+Some of these poems originally appeared in Mobius: The Poetry Magazine, and in Women and Water: A Special Issueof The Feminist Journal of the U.K. "One Exploding Paragraph was first published in Koch Magazine edited by Ishmael Reed 2001.Video-Poems from www.AuthorandActivist.comby prize winning filmmaker Anton Evangelists of Comprehensive Films.Inc. www.DanielaGioseffi.com for more info.

 Daniela Gioseffi, editor/publisher of Eco-Poetry.org and PoetsUSA.com.
-She's an American Book Award winning author of 16 books of poetry and prose.
-Her latest are Blood Autumn: New & Selected Poems (VIA Folios, 2007) and an e-book: The Story of Emily Dickinson's Master, 2013.
+She's an American Book Award winning author of 17 books of poetry and prose.
+Her latest are Waging Beauty, 2017 & Blood Autumn: New & Selected Poemsand an e-book: The Story of Emily Dickinson's Master, 2013.
+(All available online.)
 Her first book of poems was Eggs in the Lake (BOA Editions, 1977.)
 Her first novel was The Great American Belly Dance (Doubleday/Dell/NY & New English Library, London, 1977-79.)
 Women on War: International Writings, her women's studies classic has been in print for over 25 years, (Simon & Schuster: NY 1988; New Edition: The Feminist Press: CUNY, 2003.)
 On Prejudice: A Global Perspective (Anchor/ Doubleday, 1993) won a World Peace Award from The Ploughshares Fund, CA. and was presented at the U.N.
-Daniela has published poems in numerous anthologies from presses such as Houghton Mifflin, Viking, Penguin, Oxford U. Press, and in many magazines i.e. The Paris Review, The Nation, Poetry East, Prairie Schooner, Chelsea, Choice, Antaeus, the Cortland Review, VIA.
+Daniela has published poems in numerous anthologies from presses such as Houghton Mifflin, Viking, Penguin, Oxford U. Press, & in many magazines i.e. The Paris Review, The Nation, Poetry East, Prairie Schooner, Chelsea, Choice, Antaeus, the Cortland Review, VIA.
 Her writing has been translated into Italian, Spanish, Japanese, Croatian, Chinese and Korean.
-She won the John Ciardi Award for Lifetime Achievement in Poetry, 2007, a NY State OSIA Literary Award, 2008, and two grant awards in poetry from the NY State Council for the Arts.
+She won the John Ciardi Award for Lifetime Achievement in Poetry, 2007, a NY State OSIA Literary Award, 2008, & two grant awards in poetry from the NY State Council for the Arts.
 Her verse is etched in marble on a wall of PENN Station NY, with that of Walt Whitman.
-She's presented her writings for NPR, the BBC, on major campuses and at leading book fairs and been heard on "The Poet and the Poem" Library of Congress radio show of the N.E.A.
-She's a member of www.350nyc.org, inspired by Bill McKibben, and Peoples Climate Movement, The Union of Concerned Scientists, The Sierra Club, Green Peace, NRDC, and other environmental and literary organizations such as PEN and The Academy of American Poets.
+She's presented her writings for NPR, the BBC, on major campuses &at leading book fairs & been heard on "The Poet and the Poem" Library of Congress radio show of the N.E.A.
+She's a member of www.350.org, inspired by Bill McKibben, & The Union of Concerned Scientists, Green Peace, Earth Justice,& other environmental & literary organizations such as PEN & The Academy of American Poets & The Poetry Foundation.